KrisTC/docker-vsftpd/README.md

 ----

 * Variable name: `PASV_ADDRESS`
-* Default value: Docker host IP / Hostname.
+* Default value: Host public IP address.
 * Accepted values: Any IPv4 address or Hostname (see PASV_ADDRESS_RESOLVE).
-* Description: If you don't specify an IP address to be used in passive mode, the routed IP address of the Docker host will be used.
-Bear in mind that this could be a local address.
+* Description: If you don't specify an IP address to be used in passive mode, the public IP address of the Docker host will be used. by the command `curl http://checkip.amazonaws.com`

 ----